Token

 3) PUT invalidation releases (Withdrawals)

-4) Divests recycle supply in-contract
+4) Exits recycle supply in-contract

 Together, these flows tie usage and prudently managed capital to per‑token scarcity.